White Pages Directory Listings - V63.0

 Contact your CenturyLink Sales Executive with questions.
 If you do not know your CenturyLink Sales Executive, click here for additional information.

 FBDL is an ordering option available to Facility-Based CLECs that do not require any other products or services from CenturyLink.
-FBDL may be ordered via Interconnect Mediated Access (IMA) Graphical User Interface (GUI) Extensible Markup Language (XML) or manually by facsimile.
+FBDL may be ordered via EASE-LSR Graphical User Interface (GUI) or Extensible Markup Language (XML).
 Facility-Based CLEC's ordering via any of these methods should view the CenturyLink Local Service Ordering Guidelines (LSOG).

 "Listings Only" is an ordering method used to make additions, deletions, or changes to directory listings after a resold or Commercial Local Exchange Services line is established.
 This product is ordered with a unique Purchase Order Number (PON) with the Request Type (REQTYP) = HB on the Local Service Request (LSR) Form.
 It is not used for Facility-Based CLECs' listings requests.